harnen/p2p-service-discovery/doc/specs.md

 This table is made up of k-buckets of logarithmic distance to the topic hash (topic ID), i.e. the table stores k registrars for every distance step (bucket).
 It is sufficient to use a small value of k such as `k=3`.
 For this table no replacement list is used, different from the Kademlia routing table.
 Ticket table buckets are filled from the local routing table (Kademlia DHT Table) with the same distance to the topic hash.

-For every node stored in the ticket table, the advertiser attempts to place an ad on the node and keeps the latest ticket issued by that node.
+Every node stored in the ticket table is a potential registrar.
+The advertiser attempts to place an ad on each registrar and keeps the latest ticket issued by that registrar.
 It also keeps references to all pending tickets in a priority queue keyed by the expiry time of the ticket so it can efficiently access the next ticket for which a placement attempt is due.

 ### Distributing ads